tylerbrazier/thief/README.md

   `--network host` to the build & run commands and use `--env PORT=80` instead of `-p 80:8080` for run.

+## Production
-To build and deploy on heroku (production):
+To build and deploy on heroku:

     npm version <major|minor|patch>